enterace/DownTube/README.md

 2. Paste the youtube video URL in the URL section.
 3. Tap on the `Load Video` button.
 4. You now can see the video title, duration and thumbnail.
+5. Click on the `Get Manifest` button to retreve available video streams.
+6. When available, select your desired video quality from the selector.
-5. Click the `Download Video` button to download and save the video on your device.
+7. Click on the `Download Video` button to download and save the video on your device.

 ## Contributing